AltropInc/alt/doc/script/class.md

  * It is declared abstract using the keyword `abstract`.
  * It is a parametric class (see [Parametric Class](@ref man-parametric-classes))

-The ALT virtual constructor interface is more general than the virtual functions in other traditional programming languages, becuase the overriding is not just limited to functions:
+The ALT virtual constructor interface is more general than the concept of virtual functions in other traditional programming languages, because the overriding mechanism is not just limited to functions:

 ```altscript
 sealed class sealed_base